 The interesting nature of the information has kept me up daily reading non-stop long after midnight.
 To truly appreciate the tours you have to read the full story, the team selection, the arrival, the first tour match, every game's progression and drama as well as the tension and mental games preceding the first test including the opinions of sport journalists before and after the respective tests.
 I will try to share this information here on on this website with anyone interested.

 As a child I devoured Chris Greyvenstein’s book Springbok Saga, but was extremely frustrated with the concise nature of the information contained therein.
 This is therefore something that I have threatened to do for years because I have always had a desire to know the story behind the tours; to know more about the players, coaches, game plans, how the week games went and how the New Zealanders experienced the tours.
 Who were the key figures?
 Why did the 1937 team succeed while no other Springbok team could win a series in NZ?
 What went wrong in 1965 and did Kevin Skinner really had such a big influence on the outcome of the 1956 series.

 I am writing these pieces mostly for my personal collection.
 Inputs, stories, anecdotes and pictures from readers will certainly be much appreciated.

-I call this the McLook rugby collection because it is in essence a pesonal collection spanning over 40 years.
+I call this the McLook rugby collection because it is in essence a personal collection spanning over 40 years.
 My aim is to share my collection with all rugby supporters by putting everything I have on this website.
-I will try and create a fairly comprehensive description of all Sprinbok matches since the very first match.
-Intially the focus will be mostly on All Black/Springbok tours.
-I will certainly acknowledge any help and contributions from other passionate Springbok and All Black fans who wants to share information/pictures/recordings and who wants to help to create a comprehensive record of Springbok rugby tests and matches.
+I will try and create a fairly comprehensive description of all Springbok matches since the very first match.
+Initially the focus will be mostly on All Black/Springbok tours.
+I will certainly acknowledge and appreciate any help and contributions from other passionate Springbok and All Black fans who wants to share information/pictures/recordings and who wants to help to create a comprehensive record of Springbok rugby tests and matches.